o0yr0o/Kickstarter-analysis/README.md

 ## Results

+### Conclusions
-1. What are two conclusions you can draw about the Outcomes based on Launch Date?
+1. The two conclusions I found about the Outcomes based on Launch Date are:
-   - The number of successful theaters that meeting their goals are the greatest, especially the number of theaters successfully launched in May are the highest.
+   - The number of successful theaters that meeting their goals are the greatest, especially the number of theaters successfully launched in May to August are higher than average of the year.
    - The number of failed and cancelled theatres fluctuated more steadily than that of successful theatres.

-2. What can you conclude about the Outcomes based on Goals?
+2. The conclusion about the Outcomes based on Goals is:
    - As the range of goals increased, the percentage of success decreased.

-3. What are some limitations of this dataset?
-   -

-4. What are some other possible tables and/or graphs that we could create?
+### Limitations of the Dataset and Recommendations